liberland/liberland_substrate/frame/registry/README.md

  * `RegistrarOrigin` - origin of registrars - must return AccountId on success
  * `EntityOrigin` - origin of entities - must return AccountId on usccess
  * `EntityData` - type that will be used to store and process Entities data
+ * `EntityId` - type that will be used to identify Entities - usually `u32` or bigger unsigned int type
  * `WeightInfo` - see [Substrate docs](https://docs.substrate.io/reference/how-to-guides/weights/use-custom-weights/)

  ## Genesis Config

  * `registries`: registries that should be preset on genesis
+ * `entities`: entities that should exist on genesis - will collect deposits from owners

  ## Interface

  ### Dispatchable Functions

  * `add_registry`: Adds a new registrar
+ * `request_entity`: Creates Entity, assigns EntityId and requests first registration
- * `request_registration`: Requests a registration of Entity in Registry
+ * `request_registration`: Requests an additional or updated registration of Entity in Registry
  * `cancel_request`: Cancels registration request
  * `unregister`: Removes Entity from given Registry
  * `register_entity`: Adds Entity to the Registry